EvanQuan/cheese-quest/README.md

 Introduction
 ------------
-Cheese Quest is a text-based adventure game, or more commonly referred to as Interactive Fiction, inspired by many of the games published by Infocom in the 1980s.
+Cheese Quest is a text-based adventure game, or more commonly referred to as interactive fiction, inspired by many of the games published by Infocom in the 1980s.
-It started development in 2016 while I was in my 3rd year of Geophysics at the University of Calgary before I officially enrolled in Computer Science.
-While it works and has most of its critical bugs taken care of, **it is a clear example of what not to do**.
+While it works and has most of its critical bugs taken care of, this game is a clear example of what **not to do** when developing a game or any program for that manner.

-With that in consideration, this repository is more of a showcase documenting what I've done in the past than anything else;
+With that in consideration, this repository mainly serves to document what I've done in the past for my own personal use rather than to show others what I am capable of.
-That, and a way I can embarrass myself to the world.
+Think of it as a cautionary tale of novice programming gone wrong.
-Maybe later down the road I can look back and see how much I've learned over the years.
+Maybe later down the road I can look back at this and see how much I've learned over the years.

 The game world spans over 100 rooms, and takes approximately 2 hour to complete.

 Development History
 -------------------

-Cheese Quest started development in 2016 while I was in my 3rd year majoring Geophysics at the University of Calgary, before I officially enrolled in Computer Science.
+Cheese Quest started development in 2016 while I was in my 3rd year majoring Geophysics at the University of Calgary.
-I began working on it shortly after I started taking my first intro to computer science course for non-computer science majors (CPSC 217).
+I had no prior programming knowledge or experience, and was taking an introduction to computer science course for non-computer science majors (CPSC 217) as required for my degree.

-As a result, the code was essentially a giant series of if/elif/else statements encased in a single multi-thousand line while-loop, where problems were repeatedly solved with ad hoc band-aid fixes with little code reusability.

 #### Learning about standard input and output
 As soon as I learned that I could receive input from the keyboard and output text to the screen, I knew I wanted to create a simple IF game.
-Infocom's Hitchhiker's Guide to the Galaxy IF released in 1984 was a big part of my childhood and a game I really came to appreciate because the whole concept of a game based on a typing in commands seemed so cool and different from any other games I've played.
+Infocom's Hitchhiker's Guide to the Galaxy IF was a big part of my childhood and a game I really came to appreciate because the whole concept of a game based on a typing in commands seemed so cool and different from any other games I've played.

+At first, Cheese Quest was just going to be a couple of rooms with some puzzles.
+The implementation wasn't particularly well thought-out since (A) I only intended it to be something small and (B) I was completely new to programming as a whole.
+As a result, the code was essentially a giant series of if/elif/else statements encased in a single multi-thousand line while-loop, where problems were repeatedly solved with ad hoc band-aid fixes with little code reusability.
+Sticking with this approach would ultimately lead to the downfall and eventual abandonment of the project.

 #### Learning about functions
 While I knew what functions were at the inception of Cheese Quest's development, I don't believe the concept of using functions to reuse code entirely sunk in until quite some time.
 I did make a couple utility functions (just to reverse a string which I only use once), and some functions that were just to print text.
-Despite that, I essentially used functions to represent the game's current menu state: in the main menu, in a game over prompt, or in the game.
-So in some sense, the menu functions acted as "macro while loops".
+Despite that, I essentially used functions to represent the game's current menu state: in the main menu, in a game over prompt, or in the game itself.

-Looking back at it now as I write this, this may potentially cause some stack overflow issues if the player goes back and forth between menus enough times, but that was a concept entirely foreign to me at the time.
+Looking back at it now as I write this, this might have caused some stack overflow issues if the player goes back and forth between menus enough times, but that was a concept entirely foreign to me at the time.

 #### Learning about classes
-At some point in development I wasn't entirely sure how I was going to store all the data in the game.
+Later on in development when I decided I was going to increase the scope of the game, I wasn't entirely sure how I was going to store the data of all the rooms and items.
 I was already doing some of it through global variables, and some through local variables within the `main()` function.
 I did some research and learned about classes and objects, although I didn't figure out about the whole paradigm of object-oriented programming until my 2nd Computer Science course (which I didn't take until later on when most of the game was already complete).

 As a result, only a few components of the game were converted to classes, being Inventory, Room, and Stat (player statistics).
-Part of me wanted to convert more components of the game's code into classes (also sort of discovering object-oriented programming on my own while being blissfully unaware of it already being a thing), but I figured I might as well spend that time adding more content.
+Part of me wanted to convert everything into classes, almost discovering object-oriented programming on my own while being blissfully unaware of it already being a thing, but I figured I might as well spend that time adding more content instead.

 #### Learning about saving games to files
 Yeah...
-I never figured this out during the game's development, which is why the game does not have a formal save/load game system but instead uses spells (more details under design decisions).
+I never figured this out during the game's development, which is why the game does not have a formal save/load game system but instead uses spells ([more details on that here](#alternatives-to-saving)).
-It probably would have helped if the game's state was actually contained as an object that could be saved as a file instead of just being a while-loop changing a bunch of local and global variables.

-This problem is one of the central reasons that prompted me to start development on [Cheese Quest 2](https://github.com/EvanQuan/CheeseQuest2).
+This problem is one of the central motivators that prompted me to start development on [Cheese Quest 2](https://github.com/EvanQuan/CheeseQuest2).

-#### Abandonment
+#### Completion and Abandonment
 Shortly after starting my second Computer Science course (CPSC 219) and learning about object-oriented programming, it quickly dawned on me just how terribly designed my initial approach to the game was.
-I kind of already knew that the code was designed terribly since I had to move around the file in 4 or 5 different locations if I wanted to add a new item or room, but it really began sinking in as I began to learn more.
+I kind of already knew that the code was terrible early on since I had to move around the file through 4 or 5 different locations if I wanted to add a new item or room, but it never really bothered me since the game was of an intially small scope.
-I eventually completed the game to the point that it was actually winnable, and continued changing and adding content afterwards due to feedback.
+I completed the game to the point that it was actually winnable, and continued changing and adding content afterwards due to feedback.
 This was all the while the idea of creating a new version of the game from scratch lurked in the back of my mind.
-But I increasingly began to consider that if I were to increase the game's scope that I would have to make some drastic changes to the code if I were to continue working on it.
+Eventually, I began to understand that if I were to increase the game's scope further that I would have to make some drastic changes to the code if I were to continue working on it.

 After learning about creating GUIs through Java's javax.swing and java.awt packages, I finally decided I would remake Cheese Quest in Java.
 I liked Java's approach to object-oriented programming better than Python's, and while I'm probably in the minority here, I also liked its overly verbose syntax as well.
+While I understood that it would take some time to build the game's foundation from the the ground up before I could actually start adding any real content, it didn't really bother me.
+After all, I never intended to share this game to anyone beyond maybe 2 or 3 other people, and I took this more as a learning experience rather than anything else.
 I abandoned any serious development of the Python version although I occationally made small patches afterwards.

-*Moral of the story: Creating a game with little to no prior Computer Science knowledge and building upon it until it grows into a monstrosity is probably not a good idea.*
+*Moral of the story: Creating a game with a foundation designed with little to no Computer Science knowledge and building upon it until it grows into an unmaintainable monstrosity is probably not a good idea.
+Who would have guessed?*

 ## Notes on Design Decisions
-*I made some notes while developing this game.
-I thought I'd put them here just for historical documentation purposes. **They contain spoilers** since they were notes for myself and not for anyone else:*
+*I made some notes while developing the game.
+They were initially in their own file, but I thought I'd put them here just to share.
+**They contain spoilers.***

 Many of the design decisions were a work-around to the lack of implemented save feature and the problems that arise from it.
 ### Player death